peterbchi/peterbchi.github.io/content/authors/admin/_index.md

     date_start: 2016-01-01
     date_end: 2020-12-31
     summary: |
-      Thesis on _Why LLMs are awesome_.
-Supervised by [Prof Joe Smith](https://example.com).
-Presented papers at 5 IEEE conferences with the contributions being published in 2 Springer journals.
+      Dissertation: _Problems in Pedigrees and Phylogenies_.
+Supervised by [Dr. Volodymyr Minin](https://www.stat.uci.edu/faculty/vladimir-minin/).
+A version of one chapter won a runner-up award in the Student Paper Competition at the [WNAR conference](https://wnarofibs.wildapricot.org/), and was published in PeerJ ([Chi et al. 2014])(https://peerj.com/articles/373/).
     button:
       text: 'Read Thesis'
       url: 'https://example.com'